How to Start a Nonprofit in Ohio: A Beginner’s Step-by-Step Guide

 Choose Initial Board Members

-Ohio law requires a minimum of three directors on your nonprofit board.
+Ohio law requires a minimum of three directors on your nonprofit board, according to OnBoardMeetings on starting a nonprofit in Ohio.
 These individuals will serve as the governing body of your organization, steering its direction and ensuring proper management of resources.
 Consider these essential factors when selecting board members:

 Skills and Expertise: Look for individuals who bring diverse talents to your organization: